Von Rohr

+The von Rohr is an old German noble family, also belonging to the Swedish and Finnish nobility.

+History

 The earliest recorded family member was Otto von Rohr (c.
 1350–1427), the German Bishop of Havelberg from 1401 to 1427.
 The Von Rohrs are Swedish House of Nobility noble family number 807 and Finnish House of Nobility noble family number 85.